Freqently answered questions

 How do I prepare for a class?

 Make sure you're well-hydrated and nourished BEFORE class.
 This means taking about two extra liters before class.
-You'll be glad you did.

 What amenities do you have?